4d/docs/website/translated_docs/es/Admin/webAdmin.md

 - Even if this option is checked, when [Accept HTTPS](#accept-https) is checked and the TLS configuration is valid, localhost connections use HTTPS.

-#### HTTP Port
+#### Puerto HTTP

 Port number to use for connections through HTTP to the `WebAdmin` web server when the **Accept HTTP connections on localhost** option is checked.
-Default value is 7080.
+El valor por defecto es 7080.

-#### Accept HTTPS
+#### Aceptar HTTPS

 When this option is checked, you will be able to connect to the `WebAdmin` web server through HTTPS.
 By default, this option is checked.

 #### HTTPS Port

 Port number to use for connections through HTTPS to the `WebAdmin` web server when the **Accept HTTPS** option is checked.
-Default value is 7443.
+El valor por defecto es 7443.

 #### Certificate folder path